-At the Cleveland Museum of Natural History our mission is to inspire, through science and education, a passion for nature, the protection of natural diversity, the fostering of health, and leadership to a sustainable future.
-Our Docent guidelines prioritize our visitors, volunteers, and staff alike.
-All Docent must abide by these guidelines to participate.
+At the Cleveland Museum of Natural History, our mission is to inspire, through science and education, a passion for nature, the protection of natural diversity, the fostering of health, and leadership to a sustainable future.
+Our docent guidelines prioritize our visitors, volunteers, and staff alike.
+All docents must abide by these guidelines to participate.

 Purpose